 For example, a person has to choose between two different home loans.
 The interest rate and other charges of

 How Important is the Comparison Rate when Choosing a Home Loan?

 The comparison rate provides a great basis for comparison.
-However, it gets difficult for a person to decide whether he should select a variable rate or a fixed rate, keeping in mind the important features of the package.
+However, it gets difficult for a person to decide whether he should select a variable rate or fixed rate loans in Brisbane, keeping in mind the important features of the package.
 Therefore, comparison rate should not be the only factor to consider when applying for a home loan.
 A person must consider other features as well.
 Some of these features are as follows:

 • Redraw Facility – If a loan offers re-draw facility, you would probably choose it despite the high comparison rate.
 Redraw facility provides you access to the extra cash you deposit in the home loan.